-- 1. Provide excellent municipal services while anticipating future requirements; - 2.
+- Provide excellent municipal services while anticipating future requirements; - 2.
 Provide and protect a city-wide safe and secure environment; - 3.
 Preserve City property values, protect fiscal resources and maintain financial discipline; - 4.
 Maintain excellent infrastructure (buildings, streets and utilities); - 5.
 Enhance and support commercial business activities and opportunities; - 6.
-Enhance the City's image and maintain a rural atmosphere; - Promote effective communications and outreach with residents; and - 8.
+Enhance the City's image and maintain a rural atmosphere; - 7.
+Promote effective communications and outreach with residents; and - 8.
 Mitigate storm water runoff.

 These broad aspirational goals should guide all City actions.
 Each budget year the City Council, with input from City staff, determines a number of actionable objectives under each goal.
-A report is then provided in the spring of each year by the City Manager to the City Council on the progress and achievements made for the year on each objective.
+The City Manager A report is then providesed in the spring of each year by a report the City Manager to the City Council on the progress and achievements made towards for the year on each objective.